-Six years after May 25th 1810, the United Provinces of the River Plate declared themselves independent from Spain.
+Six years after the creation of the first Argentine government on 25 May 1810, delegates from the United Provinces of South America declared themselves independent from Spain.

-On May 25, 1810, the rumors about the overthrow of King Ferdinand VII by Napoleon proved to be true, the citizens of Buenos Aires took advantage of the situation and created their First Government Junta (May Revolution).
+On 28 May 1810, when rumors about the overthrow of King Ferdinand VII by Napoleon proved to be true, the citizens of Buenos Aires took advantage of the situation and created their First Government Junta.

 The defeat of Napoleon at Waterloo in 1816 then led to the opportunity for the provinces to unite and declare independence.